yhtang/FunFact/paper.md

 # Related research and software

-`FunFact` is closely related to a few other software packages that provide Einstein notations and Domain Specific Languages (DSL) for tensor algebra.
-Notable examples are `TensorOperations.jl` [@to] that provides Einstein index notations in julia, `Tensor Comprehensions` [@tc] that provides a DSL to automatically synthesize high-performance machine learning kernels, `einops` [@einops] that enables tensor operations through readable and reliable code, `TACO` [@TACO]: the tensor algebra compiler, and `COMET` [@comet] which is designed for high-performance contractions of sparse tensors. `FunFact` has the unique advantage over all aforementioned projects that it can solve the inverse decomposition problem from the model description as a nonlinear tensor algebra expression.
+`FunFact` is closely related to several other software packages that provide Einstein notations and Domain Specific Languages (DSL) for tensor algebra.
+Notable examples are `TensorOperations.jl` [@to] that provides Einstein index notations in julia, `Tensor Comprehensions` [@tc] that provides a DSL to automatically synthesize high-performance machine learning kernels, `einops` [@einops] that enables tensor operations through readable and reliable code, `TACO` [@TACO]: the tensor algebra compiler, and `COMET` [@comet] which is designed for high-performance contractions of sparse tensors. `FunFact` is distinct from all of the aforementioned projects in that it aims to solve the inverse decomposition problem from the model description as a nonlinear tensor algebra expression.
 Additionally, `FunFact` offers increased generality compared to other tensor decomposition software libraries such as `Tensorly` [@tensorly], `Tensor Toolbox` [@ttoolbox] or `Tensorlab` [@tlab] which only provide specialized implementations for computing fixed-form tensor decompositions such as Tucker or tensor rank decompositions.

 # Acknowledgement

-The authors thank Liza Rebrova for input on this work.
+The authors thank Liza Rebrova for her input on this work.
 This work was supported by the Laboratory Directed Research and Development Program of Lawrence Berkeley National Laboratory under U.S. Department of Energy Contract No. DE-AC02-05CH11231.

 # References